mirakmalsulton/notes/_posts/2019-08-09-yii2-render-without-layout.md

 <h1 class="header">Yii2 - render view without layout</h1>

 <p>
-	You have to use "renderPartial" to exclude layout from view.<br>
+	You have to use "renderPartial" to exclude layout from view.
 But "renderPartial" prevents loading asset files like css and js.<br>
 	Take a look at the example below.
 </p>